Return to Index

 - Bruising that is more frequent or severe than expected

-- Red spots on skin (look like series of tiny bruises)
+- Red spots on the skin that look like a series of tiny bruises

 - Excess bleeding from wounds

 - Bleeding from gums

 - Blood in urine—may cause pink or brown urine

 - Dark, tarry stool